DUI License Suspension in South Carolina

-Your driver’s license suspension, following a DUI arrest, occurs immediately if you refused to provide a breath sample or you provide a sample that measured higher than 0.15%.
-The length of suspension is based on which category you fall under.
+Your driver’s license is suspended immediately, following a DUI arrest, if you refused to provide a breath sample or you provide a breath sample that measured higher than 0.15%.
+The length of suspension is depends on your breath alcohol content (BAC).

 Refusal: You do have a right to refuse to provide a breath sample, however exercising that right will result in an automatic suspension of your license for six (6) months.
 The period of suspension increases for additional violations (arrested for DUI before and refused to provide a breath sample).